emilydombrowski/green_crab_phys_2022/README.md

 Objective: Develop a molting identification assay to aid in pre-molt stage identification in invasive green crabs

+Project repository for data collected about GC hemolymph physiology.
+This project was a study conducted over a 10 week period in 2022.
+The questions this study sought to assess are:

+* How can biochemical parameters in hemolymph be used to predict molting?
+* Are hemolymph RI, color, and calcium levels related?

+The structure for this code base is R. All data can be found in the data folder.

 Folders:
-* data: contains .csv files with relevant data for project.  se.csv contains spreadsheet for evaluating
+* data: contains .csv files with relevant data for project.
+Raw data is stored in .xslx files.
 * scripts: contains .Rmd files used to generate graphs and code
 * figs: contains .html output for project figures

 Data:
-* Raw data is stored in .xslx files.
 * Copy_Condo_dat_2022.xlsx is raw condo data used for this project including Wells Harbor and CML data.
 Other .csv folders were refined from this data sheet